 TLDR Early treatment of Folliculitis Decalvans in children can improve inflammation and partially regrow hair.

-This case series investigates three pediatric cases of Folliculitis Decalvans, a rare inflammatory scalp disorder causing cicatricial alopecia.
-It highlights the clinical, trichoscopic, and histopathological features of FD in children, noting the involvement of methicillin-resistant Staphylococcus aureus infections.
-Treatment with antibiotics, dapsone, and cetrimide shampoo led to significant improvement in inflammation and partial hair regrowth over 16 weeks.
-The study emphasizes the rarity and therapeutic challenges of pediatric FD and the importance of early intervention to prevent permanent hair loss.
+This case series investigates three pediatric cases of Folliculitis Decalvans (FD), a rare inflammatory scalp disorder causing cicatricial alopecia.
+The study focuses on the clinical, trichoscopic, and histopathological characteristics of FD in children, a group with limited data on this condition.
+All cases involved methicillin-resistant Staphylococcus aureus infections and were treated with antibiotics, dapsone, and cetrimide shampoo, leading to significant improvement and partial hair regrowth after 16 weeks.
+The study highlights the rarity and severity of FD in children, stressing the importance of early intervention to prevent permanent hair loss and psychological distress.
+Despite the small sample size, the findings offer valuable insights into managing pediatric FD.

 40 citations